CaptainChrispy/Internship-Interview/README.md

 A simple respository of both manual and automated tests against the demoblaze website.

-    NOTE: You must have the latest version of Chrome (version 104.0.5112.79) in order for this program to run.

 # Requirements
  - Python 3.10.0
  - Chrome version 104.0.5112.79
  - The latest version of Selenium (use `pip install selenium` if not present)

 # Files
 ## auto_login.py

-The main python script to run for the automated testing.
+The python script to run for automated testing.

-main() prepares the test environment by creating a Chrome web driver and reading into files to prepare login information before passing these to login() and passing returned values to log_result().
+main() prepares the test environment by initializing a Chrome web driver instance and reading into users.txt to prepare login information before passing these to login() and passing returned values to log_result().

 login() takes in a string `username`, string `password`, and WebDriver `browser` and uses them to sign into the demoblaze website.
 It detects if an alert appears on the webpage before determining if the login failed or succeeded.